arrayfire/arrayfire-py/docs/indexing.rst

    3 & 7 & 11 & 15
    \end{bmatrix}

-In Python, for a two-dimensional array like a matrix, you can access its first element by providing the indices 0, 0 within the indexing operator of the af.array object.
+In Python, for a two-dimensional array like a matrix, you can access its first element by providing the indices 0, 0 within the indexing operator of the af.Array object.

 .. literalinclude:: indexing.py
     :language: python